Fall Protection Strategies For Merchant & Evans Standing Seam Roofs

 Who Is Merchant and Evans?

-What Is The Best Fall Protection For Merchant and Evans Standing Seam Roofs?
+Non-Penetrating Fall Protection Solutions Are Critical For Merchant and Evans Standing Seam Systems

 Fall Protection For Zip-Rib Panels

-Curved Zip-Rib roofs require a trained safety professional to evaluate the structure before selecting the best fall protection strategies.
-A standard anchor setup that works perfectly on a straight roof might not work correctly on a curved profile.
+Curved Zip-Rib roofs require a trained safety professional to evaluate the structure before selecting fall protection strategies.

 Fall Protection For Zip-Lok Panels